Knowledge Base

 • NIST Cybersecurity Framework — The globally recognised Detect and Respond functions that XDR platforms are purpose-built to deliver through correlated, cross-domain threat analysis.

-• Australian Government Information Security Manual (ISM) – Comprehensive security controls for continuous monitoring, event correlation, and incident response that XDR solutions help operationalise.
+• Australian Government Information Security Manual (ISM) — Comprehensive security controls for continuous monitoring and detection; XDR platforms directly support ISM control families covering system monitoring and event logging.